norcams/iaas/docs/team/operations/patching.rst

 None disruptive patching
 ========================

-These step could be done without notification and can be done later then normal patching.
+These steps can be done without notification and can be done later then normal patching.

 Storage